Oracle Fusion Applications using Oracle Business Intelligence Cloud Connector (BICC)

 Set up the external storage location in the BICC application, to reference the Object Storage bucket you created.

 Policies required also depend on whether the Object Storage instance and Data Integration instance are in the same tenancy or different tenancies, and whether you create the policies at the compartment level or tenancy level.
-Review more examples and this blog to identify the right policies for your needs.
+Review more examples and the blog Policies in Oracle Cloud Infrastructure (OCI) Data Integration to identify the right policies for your needs.

 To create a data asset that connects to a BICC source, complete the following properties and connection details.